ricoholdings01-code/Brightlearn-Exercise-Project/README.md

 # Brightlearn-Exercise-Project
 Data Analytics Course Class exercise number 1 on SQL coding

-###Demostrated how to code structure data using SQL
+###Demostrated how to code structured data using SQL

 Filtering Columns using SELECT statement(SELECT*,SELECT DISTINCT and SELECT specific columns) Specifying DATA source using FROM statement